andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 ### External world

-Interface used as a substitute until WASM gets proper GRPC client support.
+Interface used as a substitute until Wasm gets proper GRPC client support.
 It is used by main `pulumi-wasm` component binary and is implemented by `pulumi-wasm-runner`.

 ## Worlds